Sunday, April 26, 2026

 Vineyard Views, La Geria © Spaswinefood

 When we pulled into the parking lot at Bodega La Geria and I surveyed the surrounding vineyards.
 The ashy carpet of a volcanic field is a surreal sight of stone circles, scruffy brush, a distant volcano and and a few palm trees.
 I took in the scene.
 When a hot wind blows through this ashy soil, and I could only imagine how difficult it must be to work in these fields.
-Somehow farmers figured out that vines would flourish when planted into the fertile soil that was buried beneath the lava and volcanic ash.
-They placed semi-circles of stones around the vines to protect them from the wind.
-This pattern is continued, even on the volcanic hills.
+Somehow they figured out that vines would flourish when planted into the fertile soil below the lava and volcanic ash.
+Semi-circles of stones around the vines protect them from the wind.
+This pattern continues, even on the volcanic hills.

 Lanzarote © Spaswinefood